-Each named executive officer received a PBRSU grant in February 2021.
+Each of Messrs.
+Gantt, Satterfield, Freeman and Plemmons received a PBRSU grant in February 2022.
 Named executive officers with the title of Chief Executive Officer, Chief Financial Officer, or Chief Operating Officer received a target PBRSU award of 100% of base salary, and named executive officers with the title of Senior Vice President received a target PBRSU award of 50% of base salary.
 As such, the target PBRSU award for Messrs.
 Gantt, Satterfield and Freeman was equal to 100% of each officer's base salary, and the target PBRSU award for Mr. Plemmons was equal to 50% of his base salary.
-The target PBRSU award for Mr. Congdon was equal to 85% of his base salary consistent with the previously disclosed multi-year approach of reduced pay levels across all pay components as part of the Company's long-term succession planning.
-In 2021, our annual pre-tax income growth of 54% resulted in each named executive officer earning a PBRSU award at the maximum level, which was equivalent to 200% of each named executive officer's target PBRSU award.
+In 2022, our annual pre-tax income growth of 32.6% resulted in each of these officers earning a PBRSU award at the maximum level, which was equivalent to 200% of each officer's target PBRSU award.

-The table below sets forth the target PBRSU award for each named executive officer, expressed as a percentage of the named executive officer's base salary for the 2021 performance period, the target number of PBRSUs, and the actual number of PBRSUs earned in 2021:
+The table below sets forth the target PBRSU award for each of Messrs.
+Gantt, Satterfield, Freeman and Plemmons, expressed as a percentage of the named executive officer's base salary for the 2022 performance period, the target number of PBRSUs, and the actual number of PBRSUs earned in 2022:

-Named Executive Officer Target 2021 PBRSU Awards As Percentage of Base Salary Target 2021 PBRSUs (#) 2021 PBRSUs Earned (#)
+Named Executive Officer Target 2022 PBRSU Awards As Percentage of Base Salary Target 2022 PBRSUs (#) 2022 PBRSUs Earned (#)

-David S. Congdon 85% 2,689 5,378

-Greg C. Gantt 100% 3,833 7,667
+Greg C. Gantt 100% 2,754 5,508

-Adam N. Satterfield 100% 2,441 4,883
+Adam N. Satterfield 100% 1,528 3,056

-Kevin M. Freeman 100% 2,888 5,776
+Kevin M. Freeman 100% 1,807 3,615

-Gregory B. Plemmons 50% 1,129 2,258
+Gregory B. Plemmons 50% 741 1.483

-In January 2022, the Compensation Committee again selected pre-tax income growth as the performance metric and established year-over-year pre-tax income growth performance goals in connection with the grant of 2022 PBRSUs to our executive officers.
-The Compensation Committee believes that continuing to tie PBRSUs to pre-tax income growth goals that are aligned with our fiscal 2022 financial plan will appropriately incentivize our executive officers to achieve the Company's strategic and financial goals.
-The Compensation Committee also determined that the target number of shares of common stock subject to the PBRSU award will be equal to a specified percentage of each named executive officer's 2022 base salary amount.
+In January 2023, the Compensation Committee again selected pre-tax income growth as the performance metric and established year-over-year pre-tax income growth performance goals in connection with the grant of 2023 PBRSUs to our executive officers.
+The Compensation Committee believes that continuing to tie PBRSUs to pre-tax income growth goals that are aligned with our fiscal 2023 financial plan will appropriately incentivize our executive officers to achieve the Company's strategic and financial goals.
+The Compensation Committee also determined that the target number of shares of common stock subject to the PBRSU award will be equal to a specified percentage of each named executive officer's 2023 base salary amount.
 The actual number of PBRSUs earned can range from 0% to 200% of target levels based on Company performance.
-We have not disclosed the specific goals for pre-tax income for fiscal 2022, as they are highly confidential and not reported publicly.
+We have not disclosed the specific goals for pre-tax income for fiscal 2023, as they are highly confidential and not reported publicly.
 Disclosing the specific goals would provide competitors and third parties with insights into our internal planning processes, which might allow our competitors to predict certain business strategies and cause us competitive harm.
-The Compensation Committee has set the fiscal 2022 pre-tax income performance target at a level that it believes to be challenging, but attainable.
-The shares underlying the PBRSUs awarded for fiscal 2022 are eligible to be earned only if we achieve a minimum threshold of growth in pre-tax income for fiscal 2022 as compared to 2021.
+The Compensation Committee has set the fiscal 2023 pre-tax income performance target at a level that it believes to be challenging, but attainable.
+The shares underlying the PBRSUs awarded for fiscal 2023 are eligible to be earned only if we achieve a minimum threshold of growth in pre-tax income for fiscal 2023 as compared to 2022.

-The table below sets forth the target PBRSU award for each named executive officer, expressed as a percentage of the named executive's officer's 2022 base salary, consistent with the policy described above, for the 2022 performance period.
-Mr. Congdon did not receive a PBRSU award, as he no longer receives stock based-compensation under the 2016 Plan.
+The table below sets forth the target PBRSU award for each named executive officer, expressed as a percentage of the named executive's officer's 2023 base salary, consistent with the policy described above, for the 2023 performance period.

-Named Executive Officer Target 2022 PBRSU Award As Percentage of Base Salary
+Named Executive Officer Target 2023 PBRSU Award As Percentage of Base Salary

 Greg C. Gantt 100%

 Adam N. Satterfield 100%

 Kevin M. Freeman 100%

 Gregory B. Plemmons 50%